sec10/Google-Data-Analytics-Capstone-Project/README.md

 To answer the question of how to convert casual riders into annual riders the team needs to better understand how annual members and casual riders differ.
 I have been assigned to answer the question: How do annual members and casual riders use Cyclist biked differently?

 Questions to ask:
-  * Frequency of different users on each day of the week.
+  * Types and counts of users
-  * Ride length differences of different users
+  * What days of the week are users most likely to ride?
+Ride the least?
-  * What day of the week is most popular for different users
+  * What months are the busiest for different types of users?
+Least busiest?
-  * What casual and members use bikes in different seasons
+  * Median ride length of users
-  * Most popular times of day
+  * Most visited docking stations by each user

 ## Prepare
 _____________________________________________________________________________________________________________________________________________________________________________________________